This section gives an introduction to the Neo4j Causal Clustering architecture.

-From an operational point of view, it is useful to view the cluster as being composed from its two different roles: Core and Read Replica.
+From an operational point of view, it is useful to view the cluster as being composed of servers with two different roles: Cores and Read Replicas.

 The two roles are foundational in any production deployment but are managed at different scales from one another and undertake different roles in managing the fault tolerance and scalability of the overall cluster.

-Core Servers' main responsibility is to safeguard data.
+The main responsibility of Core Servers is to safeguard data.